 - 1. Disables the channels by clearing the two channel priority bits on each channel used (not necessary after reset). - 2.
 Selects the channel functions on all used channels by writing the function numbers to the channel function select bits. - 3.
-Set the HSQ (Host Sequence) to select the TCR1 or TCR2 clock. - 4.
-Issues an HSR (Host Service Request) type %10 to initialize the function. - 5.
-Enables servicing by assigning high, middle or low priority to the channel priority bits. - NOTE: A CPU routine that configures the TPU can be generated automatically using the MPC500_Quick_Start Graphical Configuration Tool.
+Initializes function parameters.
+The parameters PinAdrPrev\A, PinAdrNext\A, PinAdrPrev\B, PinAdrNext\B and RC initialization value must be set before initialization. - 4.
+Set the HSQ (Host Sequence) bits to identify Phase C channel and to select TCR1 or TCR2 clock.
+The clock selection must be the same on all channels. - 5.
+Issues an HSR (Host Service Request) type %10 all 3HD channels to initialize decoding. - 6.
+Enables servicing by assigning high, middle or low priority to the channel priority bits.
+All Phase A, Phase B and Phase C channels should be assigned the same priority. - NOTE: A CPU routine that configures the TPU can be generated automatically using the MPC500\Quick\Start Graphical Configuration Tool.